 These are not unusual stories.
 This is reality right now.
 We need to act.
-We need to commit to prioritize home and community-based services and explore systemic solutions so that home is a real option.
+We ask for your support of these proposals as a commitment to prioritizing home and community-based services so that home is a real option.
 Older Ohioans and people with disabilities should be able to thrive and grow older in their homes and communities.
 We must do better for them, and for all of us who may need help at some point in our own lives.